pisuke/udmi-commissioning/README.md

 ./bacnet-scan.py -x bacnet-scan-output.xls -a 192.168.1.100
 ```

-This process generate an output `.xlsx` file that should be used as input for the next process.
+This process generates an output `.xlsx` file that should be used as input for the next process.

 See below the content of the output `.xlsx` file.